This post may contain affiliate links. Please read my disclosure and privacy policy.

 Bake at 350ºF for 25 minutes, or until the muffins rise and feel firm to a light touch in the center.
 Let them cool in the muffin pan for at least 20 minutes before serving.

-Leftover muffins can be stored at room temperature for up to 24 hours, but they will have the best shelf life when stored in an airtight container in the fridge.
+Leftover muffins can be stored at room temperature for up to 24 hours; however, they will have the best shelf life when stored in an airtight container in the refrigerator.

-They can be stored chilled for up to 5 days, or you can store them in the freezer for up to 3 months.
+They can be stored chilled for up to 5 days or frozen for up to 3 months.

 Ingredients